Personal Injury Attorney Missouri Who Can Fight for Your Compensation

 Shortly after an accident, an insurance adjuster from the at-fault party’s insurance company will contact you.
 This insurance adjuster will be your main point of contact with the insurance company, so it’s important to understand their role in your car accident claim.
 Here’s an overview of what an insurance adjuster does:

-An insurance adjuster’s first task is investigating the claim.
+An insurance adjuster’s first task is investigating the personal injury claim.
 The goal of their investigation is to determine liability for the accident and verify the victim’s injuries.
 To meet this goal, the insurance adjuster may interview witnesses, obtain a copy of the police reports, analyze the victim’s medical records, work with expert witnesses, and examine evidence from the scene of the accident.
-The insurance adjuster will only move forward with the claim if it is clear that their policyholder is liable.
-Otherwise, the insurance company is not responsible for compensating the victim.
+The insurance adjuster will only move forward with the personal injury claim if it is clear that their policyholder is liable.
+Otherwise, the insurance companies are not responsible for compensating the victim.

 Calculate the Value of the Claim